gumaerc-testorg/21m.385-fall-2016/content/pages/lecture-notes-files.md

 The table below containes the lecture notes and code files for the first half of the course, including files needed for lab sessions and homework assignments.
 The second half of the course is spent on the team projects.

 The Common and Data files listed under Week 1 are needed each week.
-For some assignments, you will also need to have the [Leap Motion SDK files](https://web.archive.org/web/20191231035059/https://developer.leapmotion.com/setup/desktop).
+For some assignments, you will also need to have the {{% resource_link "a44aebb6-6d30-4c1d-a37d-21d329ef9401" "Leap Motion SDK files" %}}.

 {{< tableopen >}}
 {{< theadopen >}}